atkindel/ffc_replication/README.md

 Replication materials for:
 - "Measuring the predictability of life outcomes using a scientific mass collaboration"
 - "Introduction to the Special Collection on the Fragile Families Challenge"

+Private data required to replicate results are available through the Office of Population Research Data Archive at Princeton University: https://opr.princeton.edu/archive/restricted/Default.aspx

 ## Reproducing all results